jccuevas/cpp-docs.es-es/docs/parallel/amp/reference/completion-future-class.md

 ### <a name="parameters"></a>Parámetros
  `_Other`
- Objeto que se va a copiar desde.
+ El objeto que lo copien.

 ### <a name="return-value"></a>Valor devuelto
  Una referencia a este `completion_future` objeto.